-The National Honor Society (NHS) is the nation's premier organization established to recognize outstanding high school students.
-More than just an honor roll, NHS serves to recognize those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.
+The National Honor Society (NHS) is the nation's premier organization, established to recognize outstanding high school students.
+More than just an honor roll distinction, NHS serves to recognize those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.

-- GPA: 3.5 unweighted cumulative (grades are not rounded up) and no grade less than a B in any core course
+- GPA: 3.5 unweighted cumulative (grades are not rounded up

 - Sophomores: 25 hours